 SECTION 5.070.
 FINAL PLAT MAP FOR PARTITIONING.
-The Final Partition Plat will be completed within two years from the date of the Commission action or the approval of the partitioning will expire and said approval will be declared null and void.
+The Final Partition Plat will be completed within two years from the date of the approval or the approval of the partitioning will expire and said approval will be declared null and void.
 A one-year extension may be granted when a written request is made prior to the expiration of the permit with stated reasons for the request for which the applicant was not responsible.
 Five (5) copies of the Final Plat map will be submitted to the County for approval.
-The said five copies will be circulated for approval and signature in the following order: Water Rights approval (if required), County Surveyor, Planning Director, County Assessor, and the original recorded in the office of the County Clerk.
+The said five copies will be circulated for approval and signature in the following order: County Surveyor, Planning Director, County Assessor, and the original recorded in the office of the County Clerk.
 Copies of said final map will be provided by the partitioner without cost to the County Assessor, County Surveyor and County Planning Director.
-Two copies of the Final Plat map will be of approved reproducible material as required by ORS 92.080.
-Once recorded the copies will be distributed as follows: (1) approved reproducible to the County Clerk; (1) approved reproducible to the County Surveyor; one each paper copy to the Planning Director and the Assessor; and the final paper copy to be returned to the surveyor.
+Two copies of the Final Plat map will be distributed as follows: (1) approved reproducible to the County Clerk; (1) approved reproducible to the County Surveyor; one each paper copy to the Planning Director and the Assessor; and the final paper copy to be returned to the surveyor.